-Who is Maia Chaka?
-Background on the newest female NFL referee
+Who is Maia Chaka, the newest female NFL referee?

-Maia Chaka works as a health and physical education teacher in the Virginia Beach public school system.
-Her colleagues at the Renaissance Acadamy, where she works with students with unique needs, describe her as “a leader by example who inspires confidence.”
+Maia Chaka is a health and physical education teacher in the Virginia Beach public school system, working at the Renaissance Academy with students who have unique needs.
+Her colleagues share glowing reviews of Chaka’s work quality and drive, describing her as “a leader by example who inspires confidence.”

-Maia Chaka has been part of the NFL’s Officiating Development Program since 2014
+Maia Chaka spent time in the NFL’s Officiating Development Program

 The NFL’s Officiating Program was established to identify officials working in college who could make the transition to the NFL.
 The program trains prospective NFL officials by exposing them to NFL situations.
 Chaka, who worked as a referee in the Pac-12 and Conference USA, caught the NFL’s eye.
 She eventually joined the program in 2014.

 After joining the NFL’s Officiating Program in 2014, Chaka made her way through the system.
 She eventually reached the pinnacle, becoming one of the first female NFL referees and the first Black woman to serve as an NFL official.
 She also served as an official for the XFL in 2020.

 In a statement provided by the NFL, Chaka said, “I am honored to be selected as an NFL official.
 But this moment is bigger than a personal accomplishment.
 It is an accomplishment for all women, my community, and my culture.”